dagwa/wholecell-replication-initiation/subModels/README.md

 ## XML-files

-XML-files are annotated in %tool name% submodels of the Replication Initiation model.
+XML-files are annotated manually by [@haroldGomez](https://github.com/haroldGomez) submodels of the Replication Initiation model.
 All of them are generated via [BioUML](http://biouml.org) and checked using [SBML validator](http://sbml.org/Facilities/Validator/).